-Judging by the amount of people invited, I figured I would need two gallons of the stuff, but the problem is, sangria sneaks up on people.
-I didn’t want it to turn into a party of wild abandon, so decided to pre-portion equal amounts for each person.
-I spent an entire afternoon going for store to store looking for those plastic sports bottles that were so popular in those days – the kind with the built-in straws – classy!
+Judging by the number of people invited, I figured I would need two gallons of the stuff, but the problem is, sangria sneaks up on people.
+I didn’t want it to turn into a party of wild abandon, so I decided to pre-portion equal amounts for each person.
+I spent an entire afternoon going from store to store looking for those plastic sports bottles that were so popular in those days – the kind with the built-in straws – classy!
 Twenty-two bottles later, I was ready to begin.

 Patrick’s birthday parties were hardly legendary.
-Mostly staid affairs, we’d sit around a picnic table in the back yard, being incredibly polite.
+Mostly staid affairs, we’d sit around a picnic table in the backyard, being incredibly polite.
 He had a varied group of friends, and since some were in their 80’s and some were in their pre-teens, it was necessary to be rather… controlled.

 More happened that night, but it’s all rather foggy in my mind.
 I have quite a few slightly blurry pictures, but they don’t make a lot of sense to me.

-The point is, Sangria can be dangerous; treat it like a bomb.
+The point is, sangria can be dangerous; treat it like a bomb.
 Don’t make it for anyone you might regret doing anything with later.
 Even more importantly, don’t allow cameras.

-Although many in Spain would claim that Sangria is just a tourist drink, it is native to Iberia, which includes Spain, and Portugal.
+Although many in Spain would claim that sangria is just a tourist drink, it is native to Iberia, which includes Spain, and Portugal.
 It normally consists of a combination of red wine, fruit, sugar, and spirits.
 If you stick to those basic ingredients, there isn’t a “wrong” way to mix up a batch.
 If it tastes good, that’s all that matters.